Skip to main content

 • Flexibility to frequent courses at University Park campus or elsewhere, via mixed-mode and remote learning, is a feature of the fall and spring semesters in the second year.
 This provides students the prospect of pursuing immersive clerkships associated with ATHTR 814 and ATHTR 816 at locations other than University Park campus.

-• Clinical education progresses over the span of two academic years and through 19 credits linked to experiential learning courses (ATHTR 805, 809, 811, 814, and 816).
-In these experiences, students must complete a minimum of 1,395 clinical education hours.
+• Clinical education progresses over the span of two academic years and through 17 credits linked to experiential learning courses (ATHTR 805, 809, 814, and 816).
+In these experiences, students must complete a minimum of 1,260 clerkship hours.

 • The Clinical Clerkship Phase begins in Fall Semester of Year 1 and continues through Summer Session of Year 2.
 Prior to this phase, the Clinical Education Coordinator (CEC) and student will collaborate to develop a personalized experiential learning trajectory based on the Penn State Values, program resources, and accreditation standards.
 The CEC will assume chief responsibility for assigning students to sites during this phase.
 Experiential learning takes place in various athletic training settings in Fall and Spring Semesters (15 weeks each) of Year 1.
 In Summer Session (six weeks) of Year 2, experiential learning occurs in diverse family & community medicine and health & wellness settings.
 The primary aim of this phase is to engage students in the sound application of knowledge acquired across these three periods of the academic calendar through authentic skills-based patient/client encounters.
-Students are assigned to on- or off-campus (affiliated) placement sites.
-Off-campus sites are limited to the State College and immediate surrounding area, which require travel that is typically limited to approximately a 30-minute commute or less in each direction.
+During this phase, students may be assigned to on- or off-campus (affiliated) placement sites.
+Off-campus sites potentially require the use of public transportation or a vehicle.
+Final determination of placement will take into consideration the student’s personalized experiential learning trajectory, the Penn State Values, program resources, and accreditation standards as well as access to reliable means of transportation and paying for related expenses (e.g., fuel, parking, etc.).
+In instances where off-campus placement is indicated, students must recognize that travel by way of reliable transportation may be necessary.
+Furthermore, students are responsible for all off-campus travel costs incurred.
+In cases where off-campus placement is determined to be feasible, sites are restricted to the State College and immediate surrounding area, which are approximately a 30-minute commute or less in each direction.
+Off-campus placement will be discarded in cases where public transportation is not feasible, the student does not have access to a vehicle or possess means to pay for related costs.

 Courses icon-olus-circle